Ottawa and Toronto – Opposite Ends of the Property Tax Rate Range

 What’s behind Toronto’s low property tax rate?

 It may not be surprising that Ottawa, as the nation’s capital city, is near the top with a property tax rate of 0.78%.
-In contrast, Toronto, Canada’s largest city, is at the bottom of the pack with the second-lowest effective residential property tax rate for cities in Ontario, only 0.02% less than Scarborough.
+In contrast, Toronto, Canada’s largest city, is at the bottom of the pack with not only the lowest effective residential property tax rate in the GTA but for all cities in Ontario.
 To understand this discrepancy, we have to examine why Toronto, in contrast to Ottawa, can afford to provide services to its citizens at such a low property tax.
 Maybe living in the big city isn’t as expensive as most people think?

 Firstly, politics makes Toronto a special case.
 Recent mayors have worked to keep all increases in taxes to or below the level of inflation.
 The 2019 city budget continued this controlled increase to the residential property tax .

 Secondly, Toronto has the same advantage that all cities with highly-valued real estate and density, especially if home prices continue to rise.
 Any city council can afford to set a low property tax rate if many home owners with high-valued properties will be paying the property tax.
 In contrast, in cities with lower-property values or a smaller population, the property tax rate will have to be higher to raise enough funds for the operating budgets.
 So, while it may seem counter-intuitive, you will often find that the higher the value of residential property in a city, the lower the residential property tax rate .